TAAPArthur/mykiss-repo/forks/README.md

-libmupdf - libjpeg and patched Makefile to removed options causing tcc to fail; also used system libs libwebp - use libjpeg instead of libjpeg turbo lua     - Use lua version 5.1.5 mesa - disabled llvm; Enabled dri for arm; Build glxgears mpv - enabled lua mtdev - replace builtin_ffs with musl's ffs so it can properly be linked against; Also provide the --build arg so it can build on the pinephone musl - fixing wchar_t and wint_t typedefs to work with tcc on arm64
+libmupdf - libjpeg and patched Makefile to removed options causing tcc to fail; also used system libs libwebp - use libjpeg instead of libjpeg turbo lua     - Use lua version 5.1.5 mesa - disabled llvm; Only build useful drivers.
+Enabled opengl mpv - enabled lua mtdev - replace builtin_ffs with musl's ffs so it can properly be linked against; Also provide the --build arg so it can build on the pinephone musl - fixing wchar_t and wint_t typedefs to work with tcc on arm64